Valerie Perez: Fictional character biography

-Valerie planned to rejoin S.T.A.R.
-Labs, with the help of Bart's newfound fame as The Flash.
-Despite this, Valerie loses her job anyway, being seen more as a liability than as an asset, implying in a conversation with Bart that her fall of grace greatly depended by her having a relationship with an active, accident-prone metahuman.
+Valerie plans to rejoin S.T.A.R.
+Labs, with the help of Bart's newfound fame as the Flash.
+Despite this, Valerie loses her job anyway, being seen more as a liability than as an asset, implying in a conversation with Bart that her fall of grace greatly depended by her having a relationship with Bart - an active, accident-prone metahuman.

-Her loss of employment, the strain of having a relationship with a metahuman of convoluted origins whose biological and chronological ages don't match and her growing feelings of isolation and inadequacy lead Valerie to carelessly vent her troubles and feelings, including the concern about Bart's secret identity, to her best friends: a thing Bart discovered during a double date, when Valerie's best friend, Brenda, rebuffed him with a barrage of sexual innuendos about his speed-related abilities.

-While Valerie attempted to patch things up, opening up to Bart about her feelings and concerns, Bart snappily told her about Sue Dibny's final fate, comparing her brutal rape at the hands of Doctor Light and her grievous death with the destiny awaiting Valerie because of her carelessness.
-Deeply hurt by his lack of tact and understanding, Valerie unilaterally broke off their relationship.
+While Valerie attempts to patch things up, opening up to Bart about her feelings and concerns, Bart tells her about Sue Dibny's death, believing that Valerie would be hurt or killed.
+Deeply hurt, Valerie breaks up with Bart.

-Later, having a change of heart about Bart's concerns about her, she followed him to the Police Academy, hoping to restart their relationship.
-But Bart, having been forewarned by his grandmother Iris West, about a battle awaiting him in the near future, with only few chances to win, and stay alive, spurned her coldly, hoping to spare her the pain of his highly probable death.
+Having a change of heart about Bart's concerns about her, Valerie follows Bart to the Police Academy, hoping to restart their relationship.
+Bart, having been forewarned by his grandmother Iris West about a battle awaiting him in the near future, spurns Valerie, hoping to spare her the pain of his probable death.

-Despite this, Iris Allen showed up to call Bart's bluff to her, asking for Valerie's help in foiling Inertia's plan to strip the Speed Force out of Bart, and leave him to die at the hands of the Rogues.
-Valerie complies, but fails: as Bart, now powerless, stopped Inertia from attacking Valerie and prevented her from tampering with the machines meant to steal Bart's powers, the Rogues, afraid of being incarcerated again and miscalculating the strength of their best shots upon a powerless Flash, killed him in front of Valerie's eyes.
+Despite this, Iris Allen shows up to call Bart's bluff to her, asking for Valerie's help in foiling Inertia's plan to strip the Speed Force out of Bart and leave him to die at the hands of the Rogues.
+Valerie complies, but is unable to stop the Rogues from killing Bart.

-As Valerie held his hands for the last time, with his dying breath Bart Allen finally professed his undying love for her.

-Valerie has not been seen in any DC publications since Wally West's re-emergence as The Flash and apparently Bart hasn't made contact with her since his resurrection (although the last may be because Bart has reverted to his teenage body since he was reborn, making any reunion between them awkward at best).